waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

 ```
 - `std::forward` casts its argument to an rvalue only when its argument is an rvalue reference
 - used for perfect forwarding, which makes it possible to write function __templates__ that takes arbitrary arguments and forward them to other functions such that the target functions receives exactly the same arguments as were received by the forwarding functions
+  - types
+  - qualifiers
+  - whether they are lvalues or rvalues

 ## item 24: universal reference vs rvalue reference
 - For function template parameter to be a __universal reference__: